Drumsticks1/TS3-LogDataViewer/README.md

 ## Installation
 As the file name already implies, the install instructions can be found in the file "Install Instructions".<br />
 For now there are only installation instructions available for Linux.<br />
-Experienced Users should still be able to set it up on Windows / Mac by following the Linux steps.
+Experienced Users should still be able to set it up on Windows by following the Linux steps (I can't provide support for Mac as I didn't yet work with it, but this may change in the future).

 ### Dependencies
 All dependencies are covered in the install instructions.<br />
-You will need to download the following files:
+You will need to download the following extern files:
 - One file for jquery:
 	- [jquery-latest.min.js](http://code.jquery.com/jquery-latest.min.js)
 - Two files from [this fork](http://mottie.github.io/tablesorter/docs/) for the jquery plugin "tablesorter":